Table of Contents

 What To Do If My Dog Gets Embarrassed

-“If you think your dog is embarrassed—remember, it’s far more likely they’re showing signs of fear or appeasement,” says Smith.
+“If you think your dog is embarrassed — remember it’s far more likely they’re showing signs of fear or appeasement,” says Smith.
 These include signs like yawning, turning their head to the side, or showing the whites of their eyes more than usual.
 It’s easy to misinterpret these signals as embarrassment, but it’s also more likely to be a sign of anxiety or concern.
 In some cases, a dog may even become defensive.

 “On the assumption that what your dog is actually feeling is appeasement and/or fear, it’s very important not to punish your dog,” says Smith.
 “This only shows them they were right to be scared.
-They don’t have the ability to process that the behaviour they carried out is something that you don’t like.”
+They don’t have the ability to process that the behavior they carried out is something that you don’t like.”

 Consider how you can help your dog feel safe, either by giving them a safe space like a crate, or use treats and training to stop the signs of fear before they show.
-Speak with a qualified dog trainer or behaviourist if you’re looking for advice tailored to your particular circumstances.
+Speak with a qualified dog trainer or behaviorist if you’re looking for advice tailored to your particular circumstances.

 Sometimes we also need to consider our own response!

 “Our dogs respond to the intensity or change in our body language, relative to their sensitivity, personality, and temperament,” says Siegfried.
-If you have a habit of yelling witnessing destruction or inappropriate behaviour, your dog may show signs of appeasement in hopes of de-escalating your reaction.
+If you have a habit of yelling witnessing destruction or inappropriate behavior, your dog may show signs of appeasement in hopes of de-escalating your reaction.
 The best thing to do then is stay calm and focus any negative sentiment away from your dog.

 As much as we feel connected to, and emotionally in tune with our dogs, they simply can’t tell us how they’re feeling.
-But we can observe their body language and behaviour, and try to avoid making assumptions based on our own emotions.
+But we can observe their body language and behavior, and try to avoid making assumptions based on our own emotions.

 While we don’t yet know for sure if dogs and cats can feel embarrassed, researchers do believe that some animals like chimpanzees can feel this emotion.
 But more research is needed before we know for sure.

-We can’t always say with certainty what our dogs our feeling, but who knows?
+We can’t always say with certainty what our dogs are feeling, but who knows?
 Research around canine cognition and emotions is improving our knowledge all the time!
 But we also don’t need to wait for research to continue improving the way we bond and communicate with our dogs.